caryjim/Open_data_challenge/README.md

 Open_data_challenge comprehensive notebooks

 I'm in a process of uploading R notebooks that I had for the Education Data Challenge.
-This will be an ongoing process as I'm re-running the codes and correct any syntax issue.
+This will be an ongoing process as I'm re-running the codes and correcting any syntax issue.

+There are also extension based on the inital data collection in which the IMLS data was used for a quick viz, as well as mapping Nex Mexico data for regions that is served by the LANL foundation.

 References:
 - tidycensus <https://walker-data.com/tidycensus/articles/basic-usage.html>